JiangengDong/CoMPNetX/README.md

 The definition of the [constraint function](src/compnetx/Constraint.h) is inspired by [CuikSuite], but we use quaternion instead of matrix for rotation representation.

+The idea of integrating OpenRAVE's plugin system and OMPL together is inspired by [or_ompl].

 We also use [HighFive] to read HDF5 in C++.